DouglasConnect/PubMed-ChemInsight/README.md

 Feel free to fork the repository and submit pull requests.
 If you encounter any issues or have suggestions, please create an issue in the repository.

-## License

-This project is licensed under the GPL-3.0 License.
-See the [LICENSE](./LICENSE) file for details.

 ## Contact

 For any queries or assistance, please reach out through the repository's issue tracker or contact [@asmaa-a-abdelwahab](https://github.com/asmaa-a-abdelwahab).